Daniel Amos: 2000–present

 In 2010 the band's official website announced plans to release a new Daniel Amos studio album in 2011.
 The band will also be performing some concerts in 2011, including an appearance at Cornerstone Festival.
 The band's website also announced that Deluxe Editions of their debut album, Shotgun Angel and Mr. Buechner's Dream would be released in June in time for the band's tour.
 The Deluxe Edition of Shotgun Angel premiered at the band's first 2011 show in Nashville, TN.
 The Deluxe Mr Buechner's Dream premiered at the band's show of June 18, 2011 in Wilmington, OH.

 In late 2012, Daniel Amos launched a Kickstarter campaign to fund the production of a new album.
 Titled Dig Here Said the Angel, it featured the lineup of Taylor, Flesch, Chandler and McTaggart with appearances from earlier band members Jerry Chamberlain and Rob Watson.
 Recording sessions began in Nashville, TN. in February, 2013, at Brown Owl Studios and was released in July 2013.
 At the same time a remastered two-CD deluxe edition of the band's ¡Alarma! album was released.
 Stunt Records followed that reissue with a deluxe edition of Doppelgänger in 2014, a deluxe edition of Vox Humana in 2016, and with the help of another Kickstarter campaign, a deluxe Horrendous Disc box set was released on CD and vinyl in 2018.

 Tim Chandler, who had been the band's bass guitarist since 1982, died on October 8, 2018.
-Founding member Steve Baxter died on September 9, 2020.
+Founding member Steve Baxter died on September 9, 2020.In early 2026, a print version of the Daniel Amos Timeline became available through Amazon in two volumes.
+The books chronicle the band's history through stories, photos, concert dates and set lists and other historical information.